Choanoflagellate: Appearance

 In addition to the single apical flagellum surrounded by actin-filled microvilli that characterizes choanoflagellates, the internal organization of organelles in the cytoplasm is constant.
 A flagellar basal body sits at the base of the apical flagellum, and a second, non-flagellar basal body rests at a right angle to the flagellar base.
 The nucleus occupies an apical-to-central position in the cell, and food vacuoles are positioned in the basal region of the cytoplasm.
 Additionally, the cell body of many choanoflagellates is surrounded by a distinguishing extracellular matrix or periplast.
 These cell coverings vary greatly in structure and composition and are used by taxonomists for classification purposes.
 Many choanoflagellates build complex basket-shaped "houses", called lorica, from several silica strips cemented together.
 The functional significance of the periplast is unknown, but in sessile organisms, it is thought to aid attachment to the substrate.
 In planktonic organisms, there is speculation that the periplast increases drag, thereby counteracting the force generated by the flagellum and increasing feeding efficiency.

 Choanoflagellates are either free-swimming in the water column or sessile, adhering to the substrate directly or through either the periplast or a thin pedicel.
-Although choanoflagellates are thought to be strictly free-living and heterotrophic, a number of choanoflagellate relatives, such as members of Ichthyosporea or Mesomycetozoa, follow a parasitic or pathogenic lifestyle.
+Although choanoflagellates are thought to be strictly free-living and heterotrophic, several choanoflagellate relatives, such as members of Ichthyosporea or Mesomycetozoa, follow a parasitic or pathogenic lifestyle.
 The life histories of choanoflagellates are poorly understood.
-Many species are thought to be solitary; however, coloniality seems to have arisen independently several times within the group and colonial species retain a solitary stage.
+Many species are thought to be solitary; however, coloniality seems to have arisen independently several times within the group, and colonial species still retain a solitary stage.